The Moment Everything Broke Open — Modern Paraphrase | fresh.bible

 "Is my father still alive?"

 His brothers couldn't speak.
 They were terrified.
 Think about it from their perspective.
-The most powerful man in just told them he's the brother they sold into slavery.
+The man holding their lives in his hands just told them he's the brother they sold into .
 Every worst-case scenario they'd ever imagined was happening in real time.

 But Joseph wasn't done.
 He said: